 To follow, I had the sartu di riso – a kind of fried risotto cake with peas, onions and in my case, a tomato ragu with delicious herby garlic filled Italian sausages.
-There are three lasagnes on the menu – a vegetarian, a classic and a salmon.
-Two of my dining partners went for the lasagne al salmone and although they said it was delicious they felt it needed something to make it a little less dry, maybe more sauce?
+There are three lasagnas on the menu – a vegetarian, a classic and a salmon.
+Two of my dining partners went for the lasagne al salmone.
+Although they said it was delicious they felt it needed something to make it a little less dry, maybe more sauce?

-The lasagne classica was on another level – rich rage and silky béchamel which tasted as though it was spiced with cinnamon.
+The lasagne classica was on another level with a rich and silky béchamel spiced with cinnamon.
 Our fifth dining partner went for the most expensive thing on the menu: the tagliere or meat and cheese platter which was £9 and filled with gorgeous cured meats and cheeses.
 It seemed more like a starter or sharing platter but hey, if you want meat and cheese for your dinner, why not?

-If you're looking for fine dining, or even so much as a herb garnish on your dinner, don't come here.
+If you’re looking for fine dining, or even so much as a herb garnish on your dinner, don’t come here.
 Your lasagne will be a slab, cut from something much bigger and slapped into a bowl.
-Don't even thing about asking for sides.
-You get what you're given here but you know what?
-That's what we loved most.
-This place is oozing charm and character and at under £90 for 5 of us with two bottles of wine, bruschetta AND a main each, you really cannot grumble.
+Don’t even thing about asking for sides.
+You get what you’re given here but you know what?
+That’s what we loved most.
+This place is oozing charm and character.
+At under £90 for 5 of us with two bottles of wine, bruschetta AND a main each, you cannot grumble.

 Informal, rustic and authentic Italian dining at it’s very best, Zitto & Bevi is perfectly suited to Stokes Croft.
 I just know this place is going to be popular so if I were you, I’d book ahead.

 *We paid for our meal and Zitto & Bevi did not know that I was planning to review our experience.
 We loved Matteo, he was great fun and I even got a hug!
 Perfect front of house*